Article By Mark Eastwood

 When looking for job opportunities in Spain you may need to lower your expectations of what type of work you can find.

-We know you want to find the best paying jobs and no doubt you have dreamed of a better quality of life but you must realise in advance that unemployment is high in Spain at over 27%.
+We know you want to find the best paying jobs and no doubt you have dreamed of a better quality of life but you must realise in advance that unemployment is high in Spain.

 Job opportunities are limited and much lower paid than in Northern Europe and the USA.
 Working in Spain can be very hard and low-paid.